pmahnke/mahnke-cocktails/recipe_processed/placebo.md

 stars: 0
 base_spirits: "Pineapple, Orange, Cream of Coconut"
 youtube: "5wgvpo-xBnA"
+description: "A non-alcoholic, tropical blend of pineapple juice, orange juice, cream of coconut, and spices, inspired by the Painkiller cocktail."
 excerpt: |
   This cocktail is a tropical blend of pineapple juice, orange juice, cream of coconut, lime juice, cinnamon, and nutmeg.
 ---